 A circle that contains a picture of Ismat Aziz.

-Ismat holds an MBA from the Richard Ivey School of Business, University of Western Ontario, and an Honors Bachelor of Arts degree from the University of Toronto.
-She is also a Chartered Director (C.Dir.) through The Directors College at McMaster University.
+Ismat earned an MBA from the Richard Ivey School of Business at the University of Western Ontario, and an Honors Bachelor of Arts degree from the University of Toronto.
+Ismat is a Chartered Director (C.Dir.) through the Director's College, McMaster University.

 A circle that contains a picture of Ismat Aziz.

-Ismat holds an MBA from the Richard Ivey School of Business, University of Western Ontario, and an Honors Bachelor of Arts degree from the University of Toronto.
-She is also a Chartered Director (C.Dir.) through The Directors College at McMaster University.
+Ismat earned an MBA from the Richard Ivey School of Business at the University of Western Ontario, and an Honors Bachelor of Arts degree from the University of Toronto.
+Ismat is a Chartered Director (C.Dir.) through the Director's College, McMaster University.

 Travis Rule